emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * Well-engineered code will not slow or block your website pages from loading
 * Asynchronous ensure a fast page launch by loading your E-MAILiT button script at the end, without long wait periods, keeping your visitors engaged with your content
 * Small share counter buttons in content
-* Hovering / floating bar share counter buttons available (it's always in view, even when your users scroll up and down the page)
+* Hovering/floating bar share counter buttons available (it's always in view, even when your users scroll up and down the page)
 * Customizable and Light-weight code
 * One account: Unlimited domain registrations, buttons and campaigns
 * Avoid clutter and save space from your website's canvas (all-inclusive service)